 The global market is legitimised by an unenlightened and irrational thought system.
 With the liberalised organisation of many areas of society (education system, health management, art market, etc.) they are removed from the influences of enlightened trade.
 And this is done under the unconscious premise that the market is better equipped to find solutions than an enlightened culture.
 We glorify ourselves as supposedly enlightened people who have the freedom to choose and overlook how we manipulate ourselves with unenlightened practices (truth denial, untruths, cruelty to others, fuelling prejudices, reinforcing unfreedoms).
 We have become so accustomed to these supposedly natural mechanisms of the market that we have forgotten that the task of true enlightenment is to transform these mechanisms.

-Our legacy to the next generations and the environment is economic damage, the perpetrators of which – the current economic mindsets – are neither really acknowledged nor named.
+Our legacy to the next generations is economic and environmental devastation, the perpetrators of which – the current economic mindsets – are neither properly acknowledged nor named.
 We prefer to base future forecasts on incomplete, linear and single observations of model assumptions that have long since ceased to correspond to observable phenomena.
-For example, the increase in gross domestic product says little about whether we are creating a world fit for our grandchildren or whether we are destroying it.
+For example, an increase in gross domestic product says little about whether we are creating a world fit for our grandchildren or whether we are destroying it.